ardeshireshghi/fragmented-cms/README.md

 The `compiler` will then need be configured with the fragment source.

-The config can set as `.gitfragmentconfig.js` and it will be used by the compiler.
+The config file should be named `.fragment-cms-config.js` and placed in the root folder.
+It will be used by the compiler.

 ```js
 const path = require('path');